xGabrielR/Insiders-Clustering/README.md

 <p>For best params with optuna search, I chosed 9 K Clusters (9 different groups of clients for business), its a good number, not much large and i think is a good start for solution for this problem now with clustering machine learning meethods.</p>

-<p>And for sales forecasting, i have used FB Prophet, is a classic and good solution on my perspective, have another popular solution like statsforecast, but i have chsed FB insted.</p>
+<p>And for sales forecasting, i have used FB Prophet, is a classic and good solution on my perspective, have another popular solution like statsforecast, but i have chased FB instead.</p>

 ![image](https://github.com/xGabrielR/Insiders-Clustering/assets/75986085/fe8c9719-8804-4f2a-b844-ae24f0a71018)